Boris Chetkov: Works in paint

 For most of his artistic life Chetkov painted in isolation as his work did not conform with Communist-approved Socialist Realism.
-However, despite difficult early experiences and an almost total lack of recognition, he never lost his "irrepressible strength of spirit", and it comes across in his paintings, which are for the most part vivid in palette and vital in execution.
-He returned to certain genres again and again: still life, landscape, equine art, abstract expressionism, portraiture and music, continuously experimenting with new colour palettes and media.
+He returned repeatedly to certain genres: still life, landscape, equine art, abstract expressionism, portraiture and music, continuously experimenting with new colour palettes and media.
 Chetkov was also influenced by nostalgia for his early childhood experiences on his grandfather's farm, frequently harking back to an idealised, pre-Stalin version of country life in glass works and in his genre and landscape paintings.

-As a young artist Chetkov experimented with Modernist themes, techniques and materials, defining his own style and visual lexicon.
-Upon joining the 1КДО glass factory in 1967, working with colour in glass profoundly influenced his painting, and Chetkov began to produce obsessively.
+As a young artist Chetkov experimented with Modernist themes, techniques and materials.
+Upon joining the 1КДО glass factory in 1967, working with colour in glass influenced his painting.
 He developed a rich colour palette and a glassy application style, which make his paintings 'glow' as if lit from the inside rather than from an external light source.
 He would also apply painterly techniques to his glass-making, feeding the two media back and forth.
 It was during this time that Chetkov painted the majority of his portraits.

 After leaving the factory in 1979, once again due to issues with the Communist party, Chetkov went through a period of emotional difficulty in which his artistic output dramatically reduced, and his colour scheme became notably more drab.
-From about 1987, and accelerated by the dissolution of the Soviet Union in 1989, he exploded back into creativity, painting some 400 pieces during the early 1990s, including many Abstract works.
-His works from his era display a masterful use of high key tones.
+From about 1987, and accelerated by the dissolution of the Soviet Union in 1989, he returned to a higher level of output, painting some 400 pieces during the early 1990s, including many Abstract works.